AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover-styling.md

 ## Class selectors

-The following class selectors can be used to style the container, suggestion, and product elements in the popover.
+The following class selectors can be used to style the container, suggestion, and product elements in the [!DNL popover].

 *  `.livesearch.popover-container`
 *  `.livesearch.view-all-footer`